fadado/shed/docs/reference-container.md

     Runtime commands:
         attach [OPTIONS] CONTAINER
             Attach to a running container
-        enter CONTAINER [COMMAND [ARG...]]
-            Run a command in a running container using nsenter exec [OPTIONS] [CONTAINER COMMAND [ARG...]]
+        exec [OPTIONS] [CONTAINER COMMAND [ARG...]]
             Run a command in a running container kill [OPTIONS] CONTAINER [CONTAINER...]